pinkerton/components/README.md

 They are capable of provisioning infrastructure across all providers & SaaS vendors.
 Components can also include application logic as well as automation to manage their lifecycle.
 They are purely plug-and-play.
 All you have to do is `deploy`.

-Serverless Components are a universal packaging system that enable you to focus less on platforms, infrastructure and apis, and more on delivering results, with the lowest total cost and overhead.
+Serverless Components are a universal packaging system for the cloud era that enable you to focus less on platforms, infrastructure and apis, and more on delivering results, with the lowest total cost and overhead.

 ## Quick Start